-The federal securities laws prohibit individuals with access to material information which has not been publicly disseminated, absorbed and evaluated (commonly referred to as “inside information”) from: (1) engaging in transactions in the Company’s securities unless the Company has disclosed such information; or (2) divulging inside information to enable others to trade on such information.
+The federal securities laws prohibit individuals with access to material information which has not been publicly disseminated, absorbed and evaluated (commonly referred to as “inside information”) from: (1) engaging in transactions in the Company’s securities or (2) divulging inside information to enable others to trade on such information.
 As employees or members of the Board of Directors, you may come into possession of inside information.

-In discussing matters pertaining to the Company, employees and members of the Board of Directors should comply with the following guidelines:
+In discussing matters pertaining to the Company, all employees and members of the Board of Directors (“Board Directors”) must comply with the following parameters:

 1. Matters that you may discuss include the following:

-(a) Information that has been published and widely disseminated, such as that contained in the Company’s annual report to shareholders, reports on Form 10-K and 10-Q, proxy statements and press releases, so long as you limit your discussion to the information that has been published and disseminated.
+(a) Information that has been published and widely disseminated, such as that contained in the Company’s annual report to shareholders, reports on Form 8-K, Form 10-K and 10-Q, proxy statements and press releases, so long as you limit your discussion to the information that has been published and disseminated.

 (b) General industry and economic trends.